tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

  * Small proposals ~ $70,000. (per award)
  * Large proposals ~ $250,000 (per award)
- * Ground-based projects - up to $500,000 (in total for this catgergory)
+ * Ground-based projects - up to $500,000 (in total for this catagory)

 Funding for selected programs typically starts upon availability of data to the public archive at [MAST](data-access.html).
 Note that there is no exclusive use period associated with any TESS data.